Neucheconeh: Association with Peter Chartier, 1745-1748

 In council with Scarouady on 20 July 1748 Meshemethequater submitted an apology for having joined with Chartier, stating:

 Grandfathers and Brethren: We, the Shawonese, have been misled, and have carried on a private correspondence without letting you or our brethren, the English, know of it.
 We travelled secretly through the bushes to Canada, and the French promised us great things : but we find ourselves deceived.
 We are sorry that we had anything to do with them.
 We now find that we could not see, although the sun did shine.
 We earnestly desire you would intercede with our brethren, the English, for us who are left at Ohio, that we may be permitted to be restored to the chain of friendship, and be looked upon as heretofore, the same flesh with them.

 Although Kakowatcheky had not followed Chartier to Ohio, as had Neucheconeh and Meshemethequater, he participated in the apology and was commended by the Provincial authorities for maintaining his loyalty to the British: The Pennsylvania Commissioners agreed to take the offending Shawnees back into the English alliance, but they also sent a belt of wampum by the Six Nations chiefs, requesting them to reprimand Neucheconeh and his party for their misconduct:

 Take this string of wampum and therewith chastize Neucheconneh and his party in such terms as will be a proper severity with them.
 Then tell the delinquent Shawnees that we will forget what is past, and expect a more punctual regard to their engagements hereafter.

 In a letter to Conrad Weiser dated 23 June 1748 Anthony Palmer, President of the Pennsylvania Provincial Council, said, "...they relented, made acknowledgment to the Government of their error in being seduced by Peter Chartier, and prayed they might be permitted to return to their old Town."

+Later life and death

-Neucheconeh's name does not appear in the records after 1748 and it is assumed that he lost influence as a result of his brief association with Peter Chartier.
+Neucheconeh's name does not appear in the records after 1752 and it is assumed that he lost influence as a result of his brief association with Peter Chartier.
 He may have returned to live in Lower Shawneetown.
 The date and place of his death are unknown.